NormanColoma/suggestion-react-search-input/README.md

 * When clicking an item from dropdown list, submitting function is fired up.
 The behaviour in this case, is the same as submitting the input by pressing the enter key.

+* Insensitive case is supported when searching.

 * It is possible to specify the minimum length of the text entered before starting making suggestions.

 * If an item is selected, or mouse is over it, when submitting, the option selected is chosen.

 * Once a new option is entered, it will appear as a suggestion in the following searches.

-* The state of suggestions is not persistent, so it must be handled by you.
+* The state of suggestions can be either persistent, or not.

 ## Installation